edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/coordinator.md

 # Coordinator

-The Coordinator is Marblerun's control plane.
+The Coordinator is MarbleRun's control plane.
 It communicates with the Marble's data plane through gRPC and provides an HTTP REST interface on the client-side.
 The Coordinator can be configured with several environment variables: